faizscripts/ecommerce-demo/README.md

     // app.use(adminLoginMiddleware)
 ```

-To enable google maps, create a .env file in the root directory and add your google maps api key
+To enable Google Maps, create a .env file in the root directory and add your Google Maps api key

 ```KEY=YOUR_API_KEY```